Hamalkari/Koa-REST-API-Boilerplate/README.md

 ## About file structure
 - file **knexfile.js** - our config for database
 - file **app.js** - Here we create server and connect to database
-- folder **services** - Global services like mail
+- folder **services** - Global services like mail,passport auth, helpers
 - file **db/index.js** - Here we create knex with knexfile config
 - folder **config** - Here we import .env file, create config vars and export them
 - folder **api** - Here we have our main core for api
-- folder **api/controllers** - Here we handles incoming requests, validate them and sends response back to the client.
-It uses **services** to iteract with database.
-- folder **api/routes** - Here we define our API Endpoints.
 - folder **api/utils** - for util function
 - folder **api/errors** - Here we define our custrom error classes
 - folder **api/schema** - Here we define @hapi/joi schema for validation request
 - folder **api/middleware** - This folder includes all the API's global middleware like authentication.
-- folder **api/services** - Here we read and write data to database
+- folder **api/components** - Here we have the heart of our component based API.
+Each component consists of its own routes, controller, model and service.
+See the example picture of structure below.
 - file **api/server.js** - Here we create koa app and use koa middleware and add our routes to the app.
 ```
 📦src
  ┣ 📂api
- ┃ ┣ 📂controllers
+ ┃ ┣ 📂components
  ┃ ┃ ┗ 📜.gitkeep
  ┃ ┣ 📂errors
  ┃ ┃ ┣ 📜index.js